OpenVoiceOS/community-docs/docs/030-qs_intro.md

 To install Docker, [please see the official documentation](https://docs.docker.com/engine/install/).

 ## Manual Install

+OVOS provides an [official installer](https://github.com/OpenVoiceOS/ovos-installer) which should allow you to easily install OVOS to a variety of OS's including Windows and MacOS.
+More information on using this tool can be found on the [ovos_installer](044-ovos_installer) page in these docs.

 For Debian-based Linux distros, [you can install OVOS manually via a shell script](https://github.com/OpenVoiceOS/raspbian-ovos/blob/dev/manual_user_install.sh).
 This is not recommended for most users, but may be useful for developers and advanced users.